nodejs/node/CONTRIBUTING.md

 #### Step 7: Push

-Once you are sure your commits are ready to go, with passing tests and linting, begin the process of opening a pull requests by pushing your working branch to your fork on GitHub.
+Once you are sure your commits are ready to go, with passing tests and linting, begin the process of opening a pull request by pushing your working branch to your fork on GitHub.

 ```text